isomerpages/lta-ptcareers/_hear-our-journeys/Our Stories/The Importance of Radio Communications.md

 mark significant progress in enhancing our transportation system.
 This development not only promotes accessibility but also supports sustainability, ultimately improving the quality of life for residents.</p>
-<p>With the proliferation of train lines across the island, I hope there
+<p>With extensive train network across the island, I hope there is a reduced
-is a reduced reliance on cars.
+reliance on cars.
 This shift contributes to a greener and more efficient urban landscape.
 I am proud to be a part of the team that keeps Singapore moving.</p>
 <p><strong>Q: What would you say to someone considering a role in the industry?</strong>
 </p>
 <p>A: The public transport industry is incredibly diverse and fulfilling,